lightward/mechanic-tasks/docs/auto-add-the-draft-order-id-to-an-orders-attributes/README.md

 ## Documentation

-When a new order is created from a draft order, this task will automatically add the draft order ID to the custom attributes of the new order.
+When a new order is created from a draft order, this task will automatically add the draft order ID and/or name to the custom attributes of the new order.

 ## Installing this task